mayankkv1/spacex-launches-app/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-Unit tests are writter for services and components
+Unit tests are written for services and components

 ## Running end-to-end tests